msteeledadzie422/Reading-Notes/CF401-JS/401JS-reading27.md

 *If you were to add React state to a function component by declaring a state variable:*
    *What does calling useState do?*
    It declares a "state variable" as a way to "preserve" some values between the function calls.

    *What do we pass to useState as an argument?*
+   The only argument to the useState() Hook is the initial state.
+Unlike with classes, the state doesn't have to be an object.
+We can keep a number or a string if that is all we need.

-    What does useState return?
+   *What does useState return?*
+   It returns a pair of values: the current state and a function that updates it.